bernie-skipole/indi/docs/source/usage/functions.rst

 Note that BLOB's - Binary Large Objects, such as images are not stored in redis, but are set into a directory of your choice defined by the blob_folder argument.

-The two functions below work together to provide communications via an MQTT server.
+As an alternative to inditoredis, the two functions below work together to provide communications via an MQTT server.

 .. _inditomqtt: